TheHive-Project/CortexDocs/analyzer_requirements.md

 ### Nessus
 Use [Nessus Professional](https://www.tenable.com/products/nessus-vulnerability-scanner),
 a popular vulnerability scanner to scan an IP address or a FQDN.
 This analyzer works with Nessus 6 or earlier.
-Tenable has [removed API access](https://www.tenable.com/blog/a-clarification-about-nessus-professional) starting from version 7 rendering this analyzer useless with that version
+Tenable has [removed API access](https://www.tenable.com/blog/a-clarification-about-nessus-professional) starting from version 7 rendering this analyzer useless with that version.

 The analyzer comes in only one flavor.